react-native-image-picker/react-native-image-picker/README.md

 **React Native < 0.29**
 `$rnpm link`

-IMPORTANT NOTE: You'll still need to perform step 4 for iOS and step 3 for Android of the manual instructions below.
+IMPORTANT NOTE: You'll still need to perform step 4 for iOS and step 3 for Android of the manual instructions below. `rnpm` is not supported for the UWP version for now, so please resort to the manual installation

 ### Manual Installation